simonthum/ical2org/README.md

 Converts iCalendar (rfc2445) to org-mode files using the tremendous RiCal gem.

-2012 by Simon Thum (released under CC BY 3.0)
+2012 by Simon Thum (released under CC0)

 ## Features